stasm/homm1k/README.md

 ## Running locally

 Refer to `index.js` for the documented source code of the game.
 To play, open `index.html` in the browser.
-Uncomment the `DEBUG_*` functions to see details of the path-finding algorithm and the dragon's AI.
+Set the `DEBUG` global in `index.js` to `true` to see details of the path-finding algorithm and the dragon's AI.

 To build the optimized version of the source code, install the dependencies with `npm install` and run `make`.